 What’s the plural of “analysis”?

-- Analysis is the singular noun form.
+- Analysis is singular.

-Forms of the word analysis
+Forms of analysis

-- Analytic and analytical are its adjective forms.
+- Analytic and analytical are adjective forms.

 singular | plural |